 The Cost of War

-Since the start of the Saudi-led coalition's war on Yemen in March 2015, civilian safety has never been a priority.
-Doctors Without Borders recently called the conflict "A war on civilians," and most Yemenis have nowhere safe to flee.
+Since the start of the war in Yemen in early 2015, civilian safety has never been a priority.
+Doctors Without Borders called the conflict "A war on civilians," and most Yemenis have nowhere safe to flee.

 WHO has declared the total death toll above 10,000 as of August 2016, yet that number is likely much higher.
 Neither warring side has released numbers killed, and there have been hundreds of airstrikes where villagers bury their dead without reporting to local authorities.